rancher/docs/content/rancher/v2.5/en/logging/_index.md

 | EKS | ✓ | |
 | GKE | ✓ | |

-To enable hosted Kubernetes providers as additional logging sources, go to **Cluster Exploere > Logging > Chart Options** and select the **Enable enhanced cloud provider logging** option.
+To enable hosted Kubernetes providers as additional logging sources, go to **Cluster Explorer > Logging > Chart Options** and select the **Enable enhanced cloud provider logging** option.
-When enabled, Rancher collects all node and control plane logs the provider has made available, which may vary between providers.
+When enabled, Rancher collects all additional node and control plane logs the provider has made available, which may vary between providers.
 If you're already using a cloud provider's own logging solution such as AWS CloudWatch or Google Cloud operations suite (formerly Stackdriver), it is not necessary to enable this option as the native solution will have unrestricted access to all logs.

 # Troubleshooting